iwoty/eisenhower_matrix/README.md

 7. As a user I would like to remove a chosen TODO item.

 8. As a user I would like to archive TODO items - remove all done items.

 9. A a user I would like to keep all my TODO items in a .csv files.

+10. As a user I would like to automatically archive all done tasks before save items and quit the application.

-10. As a user I would like to see a whole Eisenhower matrix (every quarter with its items).
+11. As a user I would like to see a whole Eisenhower matrix (every quarter with its items).

 Extras:
-11. As a user I would like to see colored (only unmarked) todo_items:
+12. As a user I would like to see colored (only unmarked) todo_items:
   - green: if the deadline is coming far than 3 days
   - orange: if deadline is coming in the next 3 days
   - red: if deadline is crossed

-12. As a user I would like to see a matrix formatted to table.
+13. As a user I would like to see a matrix formatted to table.

 ## Requirements

 * Implement all modules described in a specification.

 * Implement the *main.py* module and fulfill its specification.

 * You are allowed to implement your own custom functions and modules.
 Remember about clean code.

 * Remember about comments and docstrings.

 * All tests must pass.

 * Please don't change a file *todo_items_read_test.csv*!
 It's important for passing tests.

 * Your program should fulfill cases described in the user story.

 * Use module *datetime* for time variables and operations -> https://docs.python.org/3/library/datetime.html

 * Program should be based on the Object Oriented Programming paradigm

 * Remember about proper constructors - not all attributes object are assign by a parameter!

 * Plan your task in Eisenhower matrix.
 First of all focus on the implement required class (and its instance methods).
 Then think about usefulness.

 * Please fill up specification in this file if you implement new functions.
 Use markdown syntaxes.

 ## The specification